raplayer/nanotimeparse/README.md

 ## Notes

+	- for best results, p should be evenly divisible by s (i.e. p/s = INT)
+	- using INT for minutes is preferrable, however, FLOAT is fine if p/s = INT
 	- example output, see \`sandbox/nanotimeparse-test.fq/\`, and check log for details
-	- using INT for minutes is preferrable, FLOAT may work if p/s = INT, e.g. n = 4/0.25 = 16
-	- for best results, concatenate all fastq files from a single ONT flowcell
+	- be sure to concatenate all fastq files output from a single ONT flowcell

 ## Usage